rnetser/opendatahub-tests/docs/DEVELOPER_GUIDE.md

 ## Fixtures
 - Ordering: Always call pytest native fixtures first, then session-scoped fixtures and then any other fixtures.
-- Fixtures should handle the setup and the teardown.
+- Fixtures should handle setup (and the teardown, if needed) needed for the test(s), including the creation of resources for example.
+- Fixtures should do one thing only.
 - Pytest reports failures in fixtures as ERROR
-- A fixture name should be a noun that describes what the fixture produces, rather than a verb.
+- A fixture name should be a noun that describes what the fixture provides (i.e. returns or yields), rather than a verb.
+For example:
-For example: If a test needs a storage secret, the fixture should be called 'storage_secret' and not 'create_secret'.
+  - If a test needs a storage secret, the fixture should be called 'storage_secret' and not 'create_secret'.
-- Fixtures should do one thing only.
+  - If a test needs a directory to store user data, the fixture should be called 'user_data_dir' and not 'create_directory'.
 - Note fixture scope, test execution times can be reduced by selecting the right scope.
 Pytest default fixture invocation is "function", meaning the code in the fixture will be executed every time the fixture is called.
 Broader scopes (class, module etc) will invoke the code only once within the given scope and all tests within the scope will use the same instance.